apitestbase/apitestbase.github.io/_docs/en/mq-test-step.md

 Currently the dequeued message body is assumed to be text.

 ## Publish Action
-Publish action is used to publish a message onto a topic (specified by topic string).
+Publish action is used to publish a message onto a topic.
 Same as Enqueue action, you can provide the message in two ways.
+Here is the text way:

 ![Publish MQ Message From Text](../../screenshots/mq/publish-message-from-text.png)